sunnamed434/BitMono/README.md

 * AntiDebugBreakpoints

 ## Quick Start
-`BitMono.CLI <path to file>/drag-and-drop/first file in Base directory or use BitMono.GUI`
+`BitMono.CLI <path to file>/drag-and-drop/first file in Base directory or use BitMono.GUI (GUI Windows only)`

 ## Configuring Protections
 Open `protections.json`, by default all protections are configured as it should, if something works not as it intentional you always may disable something or enable or even remove.